davidgalindo/react-native-arcgis-mapview/README.md

 ##### Routing
 For routing to work, you must also pass in a routeUrl prop with a reference to a routing service.
 Check the [Choosing a routing data source](https://developers.arcgis.com/android/latest/guide/find-a-route.htm) section of this Esri Article for information on how to make one.

 Once you have a routing URL, try calling `routeGraphicsOverlay` to see if your routing service has been configuired correctly.
 If it doesn't work, chances are your URL doesn't have the necessary permissions set.
 Make sure it has public access.
-Also, note that longer routes may take longer to generate.
-On Android, this hangs the UI Thread due to the drawing required; on iOS, it simply doesn't show until it's completely drawn out.
-Hopefully this will be optimized in a future update.
+Note that routing is an asynchronous task, and for longer routes, this may take a moment.
+Use the `onRoutingStatusUpdate` callback to create any UI you may need to inform the user that a route calculation is currently taking place.

 The biggest gotcha, however, is that routing uses up [ArcGIS Online Credits](https://www.esri.com/en-us/arcgis/products/arcgis-online/pricing/credits).
 You are given 50 free credits a month; however, you must buy additional credits to continue routing.
 Make sure your ArcGIS Online account has sufficient credits before release.